ECHO News and Events

 This term has now finished - please get in touch if you would be interested in attending next term.
 Ethics

 There's little doubt that 'collaborative decision-making', a cornerstone of the 'Realistic Medicine' approach, is improved when there is a common understanding of underlying ethical principles and practical experience of their application.
 Additionally, working together through complex processes, with reference to established theory, has the potential to strengthen bridges between disciplines and practice settings.

-We are offering a facilitated ECHO group which, with the help of expert presenters, will explore pertinent areas of ethics - by no means limited to end-of-life care!
-The curriculum for the first five-session term will cover basic theory, frameworks for decision making, consent, confidentiality and decision-making at the beginning of life
+Last term, this group explored pertinent areas of ethics - by no means limited to end-of-life care.
+The curriculum covered basic theory, frameworks for decision making, consent, confidentiality and decision-making at the beginning of life.

 This term has now finished - please get in touch if you would be interested in attending next term.
 Register to attend an ECHO programme or event